hershd23/buzzdb-docs/docs/part1/setup.rst

 - Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called container.
 In our case, the software is Ubuntu OS.
 We are going to run Ubuntu OS in a container on your host OS (Mac/Windows).
 - Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.

 #.
 First, download and `install Docker <https://docs.docker.com/get-started/#download-and-install-docker>`__.
 Dowload the appropriate file based on your host OS (Mac/Windows).
+Make sure Docker is running.

 #.
 Next, follow the following instructions to verify if the docker container works on your system.